voxpupuli/beaker/README.md

 Puppet Dashboard host, resulting in a split Master/Dashboard install.
 Systest will automagically prepare an appropriate answers file for use with the PE Installer.

+## Required Host Settings ##
+To properly define a host you must provide:

+* name
+  * The string identifying this host
+* platform
+  * One of the Beaker supported platforms

+## Optional Host Settings ##
+Additionaly, Beaker supports the following host options:

+* hypervisor
+  * one of `solaris`, `blimpy`, `vsphere`, `fusion`, `aix`, `vcloud` or `vagrant`
+  * additional settings may be required depending on the selected hypervisor (ie, template, box, box_url, etc).
+Check the documentation below for your hypervisor for details
+* snapshot
+  * the name of the snapshot to revert to before testing
+* roles
+  * the 'job' of this host, an array of `master`, `agent`, `dashboard`, `database`, `default` or any user-defined string
+* vmname
+  * the name of the vm to be provisioned, may be different from the host name
+* pe_dir
+  * the directory where PE builds are located, may be local directory or a URL
+* pe_ver
+  * the version number of PE to install

+## Supported Platforms ##
+Beaker depends upon each host in the configuration file having a platform type that is correctly formatted and supported.
+The platform is used to determine how various operations are carried out internally (such as installing packages using the correct package manager for the given operating system).

+The platform's format is `.*PLATFORM.*` where `PLATFORM` is one of:

+* centos
+* fedora
+* debian
+* oracle
+* redhat
+* scientific
+* sles
+* ubuntu
+* windows
+* solaris
+* aix
+* el-

 # Provisioning #
 Systest has built in capabilites for managing VMs and provisioning SUTs: